fedtools/adfstoolkit/doc/mfa.md

 -  AD FS must use the Paginated theme in order to be properly functioning.  (ships with Server 2019)

-## Important Considerations and Limitations
+## Important considerations and limitations

 ADFSToolkit works within the confines of various design decisions and supported features in AD FS.
 These limitations force certain techniques to be used to enable REFEDS MFA capability and like any other Identity Provider platform using external services, carry some risks.